or scroll for handy tips and a little nostalgia.

 What to do with Stewed Rhubarb

-- Add to porridge or yogurt for breakfast.
+- Add it to porridge or yogurt for breakfast.

-- Add to baked goods: Mix stewed rhubarb into muffin, cake or bread batter for a tangy, sweet flavor.
+- Liven up your baked goods: Mix stewed rhubarb into muffin, cake or bread batter for a tangy, sweet flavor.
 It can also be used as a filling for pies, tarts, or turnovers.

 - Mix into cocktails: Stewed rhubarb can be used to add a unique flavour to cocktails.
 I bet that’s something you hadn’t thought of!